A large majority of people have indicated they do not want to burden family members if on going help is needed to get around.

 Want to Chat with John about these special values?
 I will get back to you if not available.

-Additional insights are posted periodically on our blog Long Term Care insurance in Connecticut.
+Additional insights are posted periodically on the Long Term Care insurance in Connecticut blog.

 John C Parker, has achieved professional designations as a Long Term Care Insurance professional and a Registered Health Underwriter.
 John is licensed to conduct business in CT (644135) and RI (1058420) and does not solicit or sell in other states.